Rebirth Year Fourteen

 –FLASHBACK: From Punchline #1.
 An escaped Joker takes control of a TV studio and takes several high school seniors hostage, including Alexis Kaye.
 Batman swoops in and busts Joker.
 Alexis feels sympathy toward Joker, adopting warm feelings about the super-villain.

-–REFERENCE: In Dark Days: The Casting #1, Harley Quinn Vol. 3 #36, and Batman: Black and White Vol. 5 #1 Part 2—originally told in Detective Comics Vol. 2 #1-7.
+–REFERENCE: In Dark Days: The Casting #1, Harley Quinn Vol. 3 #36, Batman: Black and White Vol. 5 #1 Part 2, and DC Horror Presents… #1—originally told in Detective Comics Vol. 2 #1-7.
 Batman busts a yet-again-escaped Joker and puts him back in Arkham Asylum.
 Joker hires a new villain called Dollmaker (Barton Mathis), who not only helps him escape, but also complies with Joker’s request to surgically slice off his face!
 The now literally faceless Joker goes into hiding.
 Meanwhile, Batman and Commissioner Gordon defeat Dollmaker and his Texas Chainsaw Massacre-esque family, which includes Dollhouse (Matilda Mathis), Olivia Carr, Bentley, Jack-in-the-Box, Sampson, and The Gimp.
 Joker’s dead skin mask goes into storage at GCPD HQ.
 Later, Batman defeats a bunch of Penguin’s new costumed henchmen, including his new number one henchwoman Lark.

 –REFERENCE: In Year of the Villian #1 Part 1—originally told in Batman: The Dark Knight Vol. 2 #1-7.
 A riot breaks out at Arkham Asylum, started by the lingerie-wearing super-villain known as White Rabbit, who is basically a female version of Dr. Double X. (White Rabbit is an avatar double of Jaina Hudson, who has the metahuman power to project her alter-ego and to then re-encapsulate her back into her own body.)
 The Bat-Family re-apprehends most of the Arkham inmates while Batman goes after White Rabbit.
 Eventually, White Rabbit sends Bane after Batman.
 With help from Flash (Barry Allen), Batman defeats Bane.
 White Rabbit escapes.